rrooggiieerr/rfcontrolpy/README.md

 It works together with the [RFControl](https://github.com/rrooggiieerr/RFControl) Arduino library for receiving the signals.

-The Python port now contains a working contoller and a dozen of protocols.
+The Python port now contains a working controller and a dozen of protocols.
 Not all protocols are ported yet due to low demand or lack of hardware.

 You can find a list of all supported protocols [here](protocols.md).